Ferraah/XIOS3_Coupling_mirror/2_no_restart/README.md

 # Monodirectional coupling of a single field with no restart file

-The following example shows that it is possible to make a coupling scheme of suchh kind, without restarting file and without "lag", but it comes with many issues.
+The following example shows that it is possible to make a coupling scheme of such kind, without restarting file and without "lag".
+It doesn't seem to be a realistic scheme temporally speaking; also it doesn't make sense to perform different operations that `operation="instant"`, due the fact that on the `@ts=1` we have only one element to consider.
+But most importantly, the *sampling frequency* is set equal to the *coupling frequency* and these are the only temporal parameters available to make such kind of scheme.
 There are implemented two toy models (`ocn` and `atm`).
 Ocean is the model in charge of sending the field to the Atmosphere model.

 ![plot](2_no_restart.png)